christytan/OCI-GoldenGate/OCI-CLI.md

 ## Introduction

-This lab walks you through some examples using the Oracle Cloud Infrastructure Command Line Interface for Autonomous Transaction Processing - Dedicated.

-The CLI is a small footprint tool that you can use on its own or with the Console to complete Oracle Cloud Infrastructure tasks.
+The Oracle Cloud Infrastructure Command Line Interface, OCI CLI, is a small footprint tool that you can use on its own or with the Console to complete Oracle Cloud Infrastructure tasks.
 The CLI provides the same core functionality as the Console, plus additional commands.
 Some of these, such as the ability to run scripts, extend the Console's functionality.

 This CLI and sample is dual-licensed under the Universal Permissive License 1.0 and the Apache License 2.0; third-party content is separately licensed as described in the code.

 The CLI is built on Python (version 2.7.5 or later), running on Mac, Windows, or Linux.
 The Python code makes calls to Oracle Cloud Infrastructure APIs to provide the functionality implemented for the various services.
 These are REST APIs that use HTTPS requests and responses.
 For more information, see [About the API](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/usingapi.htm)

+This lab walks you through some examples using the OCI CLI for Autonomous Transaction Processing - Dedicated.

 To **log issues**, click [here](https://github.com/oracle/learning-library/issues/new) to go to the github oracle repository issue submission form.